gardenlinux/gardenlinux/docs/architecture/decisions/0025-fipsification-of-garden-linux.md

     Err:1 https://packages.gardenlinux.io/gardenlinux today/main arm64 grep arm64 3.12-1
       OpenSSL error: error:0308010C:digital envelope routines::unsupported  Error reading from server - read (5: Input/output error) [IP: X.Y.Z.X 443]

-Here is an error message as an example of where the FIPS interface is with software.
+Here is an error message as an example of where the FIPS enablement hinders software.
 FIPS might be hindering the portage of software to Garden Linux when the FIPS is enforced.
 Users need to test their changes on a FIPS-enabled system but might want to disable FIPS to ensure that introduced changes are working.
-Also, check how big the performance penalty is when testing software.
-This should be done, in the best case, on the very same hardware.
+USers might be interesting in benchmarking with and without FIPS to learn about possible performance penalty.
+Benchmarks should be done on the very same hardware.
 An option that is not possible with the current design.

 Other Linux vendors provide tools like `fips-mode-setup` to set the respective configuration and allow the system to be elevated to its FIPS configuration.